 Wilmington, the state’s largest city was once a great manufacturing and shipbuilding center.
 Wilmington’s growth was largely due to the vision of a French family, the Dupon de Nemours, who settled here and began making explosives for the American army during the Revolutionary War.
 Wilmington-made explosives have helped win numerous wars in which our country has taken part.
 Today the company is known as DuPont and is one of the largest chemical companies in the nation.
 Presently Wilmington remains strong as a financial and service center for numerous corporations.

 Delaware is one vast market garden.
 From one end of the state to the other there is scarcely an acre of suitable land that is not cultivated, and the farmers have even pushed back the tidelands of the bay to reclaim thousands of acres formerly under water.
 The output of Delaware farms includes fruit, fresh vegetables, corn, wheat, hay, and dairy products.

 Today, Delaware is one of the most industrialized states, known for its chemical research.
 Lying along the Atlantic coastline, most of Delaware lies in a low, flat coastal plain.
 The rolling hills and valleys of the Piedmont region cover the northern tip of the state.
-Delaware’s many freshwater lakes and ponds, its ocean beaches and its rivers and streams provide excellent swimming, boating and fishing.
+Delaware’s many freshwater lakes and ponds, ocean beaches, and rivers and streams provide excellent swimming, boating, and fishing.
 Cultural and historical attractions also attract visitors to the state.